Gurobi/gurobi-optimods/docs/source/mods/mwis.rst

 Solution
 --------

-The solution is a data class including the numpy array of the vertices in the independent set or clique as well as its weight.
+Independent of the input types, the solution is always a data class including the numpy array of the vertices in the independent set or clique as well as its weight.

 .. code-block:: Python